 How about a cute knitted project for early spring?
 What about a pair of cabled fingerless mittens?
-Cables!
 Aren't they pretty?
-I am kinda proud of myself.
+I am super proud of myself.
 The cable part was really not as hard as I thought it'd be.
 Once you get the hang of this pattern, the mittens can sew up pretty fast.

 These mitts are perfect for early spring, providing just enough warmth for those chilly walks to and from school when temps linger around 45 or 50.